Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 ```

-For large arrays, the speedup from by applying `np.sqrt` over an `ndarray` rather than
+For large arrays, the speedup from applying `np.sqrt` over an `ndarray` rather than
-[`math.sqrt`](https://docs.python.org/3/library/math.html#math.sqrt) over each element of a list is substantial.
+[`math.sqrt`](https://docs.python.org/3/library/math.html#math.sqrt) over each element of a list is significant.
 On my
 laptop I witnessed:

 ```